acceleratedscience/open-ad-toolkit/README_installation.md

 # OpenAD Installation

-### Notes
+#### Notes
-1. For installation without virtual environment, see the simplified [Quick Install](/README.md#quick-install)
+1. For a simplified installation without virtual environment, see [Quick Install](/README.md#quick-install)
 2. Contributors should skip to [Installation for Development](#installation-for-development)<br>
 3. Linux users may want to check the [Linux Notes](#linux-notes)<br>
-4. If you prefer using poetry and you know what you're doing, you can skip the instructions below and run `poetry add openad` instead.
+4. If you prefer poetry, you can run the poetry setup wizard instead: `poetry add openad`

+---

 <!-- Note: step 1 & 2 are repeated, make sure any updates are done in both places -->
 1.  **Step 0: Before you start**<br>